jenkinsci/helm-charts/charts/jenkins/README.md

 The keys (prior to `|` character) are just labels, and can be any value.
 They are only used to give the section a meaningful name.
 The only restriction is they must conform to RFC 1123 definition of a DNS label, so they may only contain lowercase letters, numbers, and hyphens.
-Each key will become the name of a configuration yaml file on the master in `/var/jenkins_home/casc_configs` (by default) and will be processed by the Configuration as Code Plugin during Jenkins startup.
+Each key will become the name of a configuration yaml file on the controller in `/var/jenkins_home/casc_configs` (by default) and will be processed by the Configuration as Code Plugin during Jenkins startup.
 The lines after each `|` become the content of the configuration yaml file.
 The first line after this is a JCasC root element, e.g. jenkins, credentials, etc.
 Best reference is the Documentation link here: `https://<jenkins_url>/configuration-as-code`.